 Performance: Inspected deposits from two random deposit dates to determine if the deposit slips agreed to the actual deposits per the bank statements.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 d) Observe that the deposit was made within one business day of receipt at the collection location.